Free Tree Scheme 2025

 Recommended minimum planting distance from buildings:

-OR as close as you want if you plant them in a large pot on a paved area!
+OR trees can be as close to buildings as you want if you plant them in a large pot on a paved area!

 Source for information and images: Cheviot Trees, Woodgrow Horticulture Limited, the Woodland Trust and other advisory websites